openziti/ziti-doc/docusaurus/docs/reference/tunnelers/linux/index.md

 ---
-title: Linux Tunneller
+title: Linux Tunneler
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import Details from '@theme/MDXComponents/Details';

-The purpose of the tunneller is to configure host access.
+The purpose of the tunneler is to configure host access.
 This means all users and all processes on the host will share the same level of access.
 This is accomplished by configuring the OS to have an OpenZiti DNS nameserver and IP routes for authorized OpenZiti Services.